-Omar Khadr payment, apology is ‘odious,’ Conservatives say
+Conservatives denounce $10-million payment to Omar Khadr

 During that same firefight in Afghanistan, Mr. Khadr was also accused of blinding in one eye former U.S soldier Layne Morris.
 Mr. Morris and the widow of Mr. Speer won a $134-million judgment in a Utah court for damages in 2015.

+Read more: Omar Khadr’s criminal record in Canada shows ‘absolute ignorance’: lawyer

+Opinion: Six steps Canada must take after embarrassingly long redress for tortured citizens

 “Odious.
-Confessed terrorist who assembled & planted the same kind of IEDs that killed 97 Canadians to be given $10-million,” Mr. Kenney tweeted.
+Confessed terrorist who assembled & planted the same kind of IEDs [improvised explosive devices] that killed 97 Canadians to be given $10-million,” Mr. Kenney tweeted.
 “Khadr confessed to murdering Christopher Speer, a medic who rushed to his aid.
 Speer’s family won a $134-million judgment against Khadr.

-Stephen Harper’s former campaign manager, Jenni Byrne, also weighted in on Twitter as did many other Canadians.
+Stephen Harper’s former campaign manager, Jenni Byrne, also weighed in on Twitter, as did many other Canadians.

 “He wasn’t ‘accused’ of war crimes & killing U.S. army medic Christopher Speer – he pleaded guilty,” Ms. Byrne tweeted.

-Mr. Khadr’s lawyer, Dennis Edney has been seeking a formal apology and $20-million in compensation from the Trudeau government for the alleged abuse and neglect of Mr. Khadr while he was in prison.
+Mr. Khadr’s lawyer, Dennis Edney, has been seeking a formal apology and $20-million in compensation from the Trudeau government for the alleged abuse and neglect of Mr. Khadr while he was in prison.
 The apology and $10.5-million compensation package was negotiated last month.

 The Conservative Party’s Foreign Affairs Critic, Peter Kent, said the party would not have an official comment on the apology and compensation package until the government makes a formal announcement.